About the position

 - Basic programming skills (C, Python, etc.).

 IBM is committed to diversity at the workplace.
 With us you will find an open, multicultural environment.
-Excellent flexible working arrangements enable both women and men to strike the desired balance between their professional development and their personal lives.
+Excellent flexible working arrangements enable all genders to strike the desired balance between their professional development and their personal lives.

 How to apply